-9 Minister may make section 11 orders
+9 Minister may make COVID-19 orders

-- (1) The Minister may make a section 11 order in accordance with the following provisions: - (a) the Minister must have had regard to advice from the Director-General about- - (i) the risks of the outbreak or spread of COVID-19; and - (ii) the nature and extent of measures (whether voluntary or enforceable) that are appropriate to address those risks; and - (b) the Minister may have had regard to any decision by the Government on the level of public health measures appropriate to respond to those risks and avoid, mitigate, or remedy the effects of the outbreak or spread of COVID-19 (which decision may have taken into account any social, economic, or other factors); and

-- (c) the Minister must have consulted the Prime Minister and the Minister of Justice, and may have consulted any other Minister that the Minister of Health thinks fit; and - (d) before making the order, the Minister must be satisfied that the order is appropriate to achieve the purpose of this Act. - (2) Nothing in this section requires the Minister to receive specific advice from the Director-General about the content of a proposed order or proposal to amend, extend, or revoke an order.
+- (1) The Minister may make a COVID-19 order in accordance with the following provisions: - (a) the Minister must have had regard to advice from the Director-General about- - (i) the risks of the outbreak or spread of COVID-19; and - (ii) the nature and extent of measures (whether voluntary or enforceable) that are appropriate to address those risks; and - (b) the Minister may have had regard to any decision by the Government on the level of public health measures appropriate to respond to those risks and avoid, mitigate, or remedy the effects of the outbreak or spread of COVID-19 (which decision may have taken into account any social, economic, or other factors); and - (ba) the Minister must be satisfied that the order does not limit or is a justified limit on the rights and freedoms in the New Zealand Bill of Rights Act 1990; and - (c) the Minister- - (i) must have consulted the Prime Minister, the Minister of Justice, and the Minister of Health; and - (ii) may have consulted any other Minister that the Minister (as defined in this Act) thinks fit; and - (d) before making the order, the Minister must be satisfied that the order is appropriate to achieve the purpose of this Act. - (2) Nothing in this section requires the Minister to receive specific advice from the Director-General about the content of a proposed order or proposal to amend, extend, or revoke an order.